-Sudipta Debnath, Technical Leader, Cisco Systems, Inc. North Carolina, USA Somnath Banerjee, Technical Leader, Cisco systems India Pvt.
+Sudipta Debnath, Technical Leader, Cisco Systems, Inc. North Carolina, USA Amrit Wadhwa, Product Manager, Cisco Systems, Inc. North Carolina, USA Somnath Banerjee, Technical Leader, Cisco systems India Pvt.
 Ltd, Maharashtra, IN

 Abstract-Artificial Intelligence, in conjunction with quantum theory, introduces an entirely new realm of smart systems for delving into the field of computing.
-This paper aims to analyze the fundamental applications of quantum computation alongside Artificial Intelligence, exploring the interactions of an AI neural network with quantum theory.
-To facilitate comprehension, the paper commences with a basic introduction to quantum theory, accompanied by a significant yet straightforward concept of a quantum algorithm.
-Furthermore, building upon this existing knowledge, it endeavors to incorporate algorithms and predictions to establish a more profound connection between Artificial Intelligence and quantum theory.
-Despite some uncharted territories and recognizing that certain aspects remain vaguely defined, the primary objective is to develop an enhanced and robust method for leveraging quantum technology.
-This research serves as an introductory overview, offering insights to define the intricate relationship between quantum theory and Artificial Intelligence, which may be considered as the next generation of artificial intelligence in the upcoming days.
+This paper aims to analyze the fundamental applications of quantum computation alongside Artificial Intelligence/. , The paper endeavors to establish a profound connection between Artificial Intelligence and quantum theory.
+Despite some uncharted territories and recognizing that certain aspects remain vague, the primary objective is to develop an enhanced and robust method for leveraging quantum technology.
+This research serves as an introductory overview, offering insights into the relationship between quantum theory and Artificial Intelligence, which may become the next generation of artificial intelligence.
+The paper explains the concept and evolution of quantum computing and relates its application in Artificial Intelligence.